argp/argp.github.io/research.md

 ### iOS Kernel Exploitation Archaeology

 > The evasi0n7 jailbreak was released by the evad3rs on 22nd December 2013
-> targeting 7.0 to 7.1b3 iOS devices (iDevices).
+> targeting devices running iOS 7.0 to 7.1b3.
 This talk documents the
 > reverse engineering process of evasi0n7's main kernel exploit, which was
 > performed in order to not only understand the underlying vulnerability, but
 > more importantly to document the exploitation techniques the evad3rs have